Marketing Difficulties. Winning in a Sluggish Economy

 Today’s destination travel and tourism business is currently, for many, a bear market.
 As is the case in investment trading during a bear market, an entire index of stocks is in decline, but a few select stocks will grow.
 While competitors scramble for a shrinking pool of tourism and recreation dollars, determining how to position your business as one of the chosen few is the secret.

-Winning in this highly competitive environment often means forsaking those strategies that brought you success in the past.
 They may well be the messaging that spells disaster now because your competitive set grows in a downturn.
-For example, a spa today may very well be competing with a weekend resort for available dispoHsable income.
+For example, a spa today may very well be competing with a weekend resort for available disposable income.
 A weekend resort might be competing with a night on the town.

 If you simply market the benefits of a spa, you’re not creating preference for yourself.
 Rather, you’re attempting to create preference for the spa category at large, which may only slightly help your own business.
 Winning means doing something else.